6:30 already? Ugh.

 As I scan the fridge for a substitute, my negative automatic thoughts take over.

-How did I forget the one ingredient I need?
+How could I forget the one ingredient I needed?
 My memory stinks.

 Do I drag myself back to the store, order pizza, or pretend the boys are scarfing nutritious food?